Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task5.md

 # Checklist for the final exam

 The checklist for this task is part of the demo expected for **task 6**.

+# Final exam theory questions

+1. What are the key components in a Flink cluster?
+2. What is the difference between batch jobs and streaming jobs in Flink?
+3. How does serialisation work in Flink?
+4. What are checkpoints in Flink?
+5. What are the key API abstractions in Flink?
+6. What is the difference between Flink data streams vs data tables?
+7. How can we test Flink code?
+8. What are windowing operations in Flink?
+What aggregations functions are available for them?
+9. What window types does Flink provide?
+How can we implement a custom windowing strategy?